rbenchmark/benchmarks/docs/running_benchmark.md

 HARNESS=r_harness.R
 HARNESS_ARGS=--args FALSE
 ```

+## Support Experiment R VMs in Benchmarking
+The command line arguments of several experiment R VMs, such as FastR, Renjin, Riposte, are different to the GNU R.
+In order to benchmark these VMs, special harness scripts are used.
+- FastR: fastr_harness.R.
+Simulate the print() function with cat().
+- ORBIT: ORBIT_harness.R.
+Turn on ORBIT engine before run(), and turn off after run().
+- Riposte, Renjin, Rapydo: raw_harness.py.
+Adding missing functions.
+Run the application from the directory where the VM is installed.

 ## (Deprecated) Makefile based driver
 There is a makefile based driver for the benchmarking, include common.mk and Makefile in each directory.
 It is deprecated.